JakeWesta/microgrow/README.md

 3. Flash the ESP32 firmware:
    - Open `main.ino` from the `ESP32 Firmware` directory in the Arduino IDE
    - Connect the ESP32 to a USB port on your computer
+   - Follow the tutorial for the IDE to recognize the board: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
    - In Arduino IDE, select the correct configuration:
      - Board: ESP32 Dev Module
      - Port: auto-detected when plugging in
-4. At the top of the code, assign the corresponding network information to the variables `ssid` and `password`
-5. Press Upload and wait for flashing to complete

-# To run the ESP32 firmware:

-1. Install the open-source Arduino IDE
-2. Follow the tutorial for the IDE to recognize the board: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
-3. Install the following packages.
+4. You may need to install the following packages.
 Easiest way is to go to the library manager tab on the left and search:
 	**PubSubClient** by Nick O'Leary
 	**DHT20** by Rob Tilaart
 	**ArduinoJson** by Benoit Blanchon
 	**Adafruit GFX Library** by Adafruit

-	**Adafruit ST7735 and ST7789 Library** by Adafruit

-	**FastLED** by Daniel Garcia
+	**Adafruit ST7735 and ST7789 Library** by Adafruit **FastLED** by Daniel Garcia
-4. Upload the firmware
+5. At the top of the code, assign the corresponding network information to the variables `ssid` and `password`
+6. Press Upload and wait for flashing to complete

 ## Known Bugs:
 - If sensor is unplugged, it displays garbage values.
 We don't handle that issue, as it displays more than 7 digits when disconnected from ESP32.